Green Light Therapy Benefits: Natural Relief for Migraine and Headaches

 In LED light therapy for skin, green light targets dark circles, pigmentation, broken capillaries and sunspots, and as a result could have an impact on skin pigmentation.
 It also calms irritated or over-stimulated skin.

-Green Light Therapy For Headache and Migraine
+Green Light Therapy For Headache and Migraine: What Are the Benefits?

 Migraine is a complex neurological disorder most commonly recognized as a one-sided headache that is accompanied by throbbing, nausea, and extreme sensitivity to light, noise and/or smell.
 But migraine is more than a headache.
-It is also associated with difficulty finding words, irritability, anxiety, stress, and countless other symptoms that accompany attacks.
-And, migraineurs often avoid light because of the disabling pain it causes, interfering with their careers, schooling, and lives overall.
-But, there have been numerous studies examining the positive impact of green light therapy on migraine.

 One such study, published in Nature Neuroscience in 2010, revealed how light contributes to pain.
 Researchers had known for years that light increases the intensity of headaches: after all, light sensitivity affects 85 to 90% of those living with migraine.
 So to explain this phenomenon, Dr. Rami Burstein and his colleagues found inspiration in some unexpected results from blind migraine sufferers.